rherrmann/eclipse-extras/README.md

 In the Eclipse main menu, click _Help > Install New Software…_, then enter the URL above and select _Extras for the Eclipse IDE_.
 Expand the item to select only certain features for installation.

+All features can be installed separately.
 Please note that a JRE 8 or later and Eclipse Luna (4.4) or later are required to run this software.

 ## Features at a Glance